-In accordance with Condition 46, Schedule 3 of Development Consent DA 92/97, upon receiving a written request from the owner of any residence on privately-owned land which has, or would have, a significant direct view of the mining operations on-site2, MACH Energy will implement visual mitigation measures (such as landscaping treatments or vegetation screens) on the privately-owned land in consultation with the landowner.
+In accordance with Schedule 3, Condition 46 of Development Consent DA 92/97 (prior to its surrender), upon receiving a written request from the owner of any residence on privately-owned land which has, or would have, a significant direct view of the mining operations on-site3, MACH Energy will implement visual mitigation measures (such as landscaping treatments or vegetation screens) on the privately-owned land in consultation with the landowner.
 These mitigation measures will be feasible and reasonable, with an aim toward minimising the visibility of mining operations from the residence.